 Drinking and possibly peeing more

 This is something that most observant owners do notice, but it is important to realise that changes in how much your pet is drinking can be an early indicator of a problem.
 Although it is often associated with noticing them pee more this isn’t always the case.
-This is another sign that can be due to a number of different diseases, many of which can be easily diagnosed with a blood and urine test.
+This is another sign that can be due to a number of different diseases in older dogs, many of which can be easily diagnosed with a blood and urine test.

 Picky with food or eating less

 This is definitely not a normal old age change.
 Older pets should love their food and treats just as much as the rest of us do!
 Not eating well could be because they are feeling nauseous (even though they may not actually be being sick) or they may have a painful mouth.
 Again, there are many conditions that can cause a picky eater but dental disease is often the cause and can often be overlooked by owners (unless obvious with very smelly breath!!)

 - Dental disease – This is such an important condition to remember in our older pets as dental problems are very common.
 Unfortunately (and especially if their mouth is sore) many pets do not let their owners have a proper look at their teeth, and even if they do signs of a problem can be as subtle as the tooth being slightly discoloured.
 Dental disease in our senior dogs can cause chronic (long term) pain, which often goes unnoticed.
 Imagine having a toothache all day every day and not being able to tell anyone about it

 Lumps or bumps